Here Are the Best Performing Footsite Proxies in 2021

 - Proxy type.
 Footsite stores are some of the most abused websites on the internet – after all, everyone wants to get those kicks.
 To combat that, they’ve implemented a strict security system against botting called Datadome.
 This means datacenter proxies may not work.
-The highest chance to cop is with residential or static residential proxies because they’re much harder to detect.
+The highest chance to cop is with residential or ISP proxies because they’re much harder to detect.

 - IP location.
 You should get proxies in the same country where the store’s servers are located: US for Footaction, United Kingdom for Footlocker UK, and so on.
 You don’t need IPs in the same city: since Footsites moved to a queue system, proxy speed is no longer super important.